quarkifii/quark-db-arduino/README.md

 # QuarkDB
+## NoSQL Database for ESP8266 and ESP32
 ### Use API or CLI like any DB
-An [Arduino](https://arduino.cc/) library for managing data just like any other No-SQL DB.
+An [Arduino](https://arduino.cc/) library for managing data just like any other NoSQL DB.
 Data managed using ArduinoJson and SPIFFS file system for ESP boards.
 API and usage details can be found [here](/API.md)

 ## Compatible Hardware

 * ESP8266 based boards
 * ESP32 based boards
   *NOTE:* Other boards will be supported soon.

 ## Installation